Synthetic Data: How we know it is just as good as real data

 Comparing marginal distributions.
 In practice, datasets almost always involve a large number of attributes, that is: properties of people.
 For example, a database of a bank contains clients’ ages, genders, education level, incomes, savings, average monthly spending, and more.
 If we consider just a single attribute, ignoring all others, we obtain a marginal distribution.
 For example, in bank data, we can inspect just the distribution of clients’ ages, ignoring the other properties like gender, education level, etc.

-If synthetic data accurately mirrors the statistically relevant structure of a real dataset, then its marginal distributions should be roughly similar to the marginal distributions of the real dataset.
+If synthetic data accurately mirror the statistically relevant structure of a real dataset, then its marginal distributions should be roughly similar to the marginal distributions of the real dataset.
 This can often be verified visually in graphs and charts.
 Traditional statistical tests for assessing the similarity of two distributions can also be applied, such as Student’s t-test.

 Comparing Correlation Matrices.
 The multiple attributes of a dataset affect each other in intricate ways.
 For example, in a dataset of a bank’s clients, age and education level likely correlate to income: higher educated people with more work experience likely earn more than their less experienced, lower educated counterparts.